jupyter-book/mystmd/packages/myst-cli/docs/reference.md

 myst init --writeToc
 ```

-# Myst Build
+# MyST Build

-`myst build` is used to export pdf, tex, and docx artifacts from myst files.
+`myst build` is used to export pdf, tex, and docx artifacts from MyST files.

 From within a [project](#myst-init) you may run this command with no arguments and it will peform all exports defined in the frontmatter of project files: